Who has home-field advantage in the 2025 World Series?

 Over the years, home-field advantage in the World Series has been decided in different ways.
-But in 2023, it's pretty simple.
+But these days, it's pretty simple.

 1. The team with the higher regular-season win percentage earns the home field, regardless of whether that team won its division title or a Wild Card berth.
 That means playing host to Games 1-2 and 6-7 (if necessary).